 Bonus chart time :

-I have always questioned the validity of this popular asset allocation, as bonds and stocks are not always negatively correlated.
+I have previously questioned the validity of this popular asset allocation, as bonds and stocks are not always negatively correlated.

 The above Artemis Capital note confirms my suspicions, stating that 90% of the price appreciation of such a portfolio came between 1984-2007.
 They show that the returns for bonds and equities over this time period were an outlier and the 60/40 portfolio is highly reliant on “assumptions derived from a once in a century bull market in Stocks and Bonds”.
 As they shrewdly observe: